How to defuse Earth impact threat announcements

 The reciprocal of the background impact probability ($\frac{1}{\rho_i(\geq D)}$) is the {\em impact interval time} and it gives the mean time between two consecutive impacts of asteroids larger than a given size (Fig.~\ref{fig2}).

-As is clear from Fig.~\ref{fig2}, the constant power law~(\ref{eq0}) is only a {\em bona fide} approximation of various data coming from different sources: the points plotted in Fig.~\ref{fig2} represent the estimate of the NEA population (and thus, the estimate of the Earth impact flux through the statistical analysis of close encounters with the Earth of the estimated NEA population) in different size ranges and by different methods.
-It must be said that every estimate has its own intrinsic uncertainty which is often very high and sometimes it cannot even be properly evaluated.
-By the way, the central part of the plot comes from the lunar cratering record and from a mathematical debiasing of the observational survey data, while the flux of meter-sized objects (upper left of the Figure) is obtained from detections of small objects entering Earth's atmosphere \cite{sil}.
+As is clear from Fig.~\ref{fig2}, the constant power law~(\ref{eq0}) is only an approximation of various data about NEA size distribution coming from different sources: the points plotted in Fig.~\ref{fig2} represent unpublished estimates of the NEA population in different size range.

-It is clear that the background impact probability is anything but well-constrained; however, this is not a concern for us, since the idea at the basis of our argument is somewhat independent of the background impact probability exact form.
-Moreover, eq.~(\ref{eq0}) is the same commonly used within the planetology community, e.g. in the definition of the Palermo Scale.
+It must be said that every estimate of size distribution (and thus, of background impact probability) has its own intrinsic uncertainty which is often large and may not be fully characterized.
+However, this is not considered a major concern, since the argument is somewhat independent of the background impact probability exact form.

-Returning to the impact monitoring procedures, if and when additional new astrometric observations become available, the asteroid orbits are refined and usually the impact possibilities are definitively ruled out (more on this in Section~2), as happened with the case of asteroid 1999AN$_{10}$.
-Since that time, the interest on the single case typically returns to be a purely academic one.
+When additional new astrometric observations become available, the asteroid orbits are refined and usually the impact possibilities are definitively ruled out, as happened with the case of asteroid 1999AN$_{10}$.

-In the following Section we qualitatively describe how the current impact monitoring systems compute impact probabilities of newly discovered NEAs.
-In the third Section we define the {\em a posteriori} conditional probability $W$: it is strictly related to the background impact probability and to the mean annual frequency with which impact monitoring systems find impact threats among newly discovered asteroids.
-We argue that probability $W$ is the proper probability measure which helps to assess from the very beginning the future impact chances of asteroids just inserted in the risk lists of monitoring systems.
-Of $W$ we also give an upper-limit estimate.
+In what follows, we qualitatively describe how the current impact monitoring systems compute impact probabilities of newly discovered NEAs.
+Then, we define the {\em a posteriori} conditional probability $W$: this is directed related to the background impact probability as well as the mean annual frequency with which impact monitoring systems find impact threats among newly discovered asteroids.
+We argue that probability $W$ is the appropriate probability measure to help assess from the very beginning the future impact chances of asteroids just inserted in the risk lists of monitoring systems.
+We also give an estimate for the upper bound of $W$.